-This makes me sad, more than it puzzles me, and it puzzles me a lot: clearly Benjamin’s mother and father are still together, still living in the same house where I once or twice came to see him, where I met both of them, once or twice; where in fact I interviewed his dad for my final school project, which I wrote on racism; but while his mother ‘may know’ how to get in touch with him, the father not only doesn’t know, he obviously doesn’t want to know either.
+This now saddens more than it puzzles me, and it puzzles me a lot: clearly Benjamin’s mother and father are still together, still living in the same house where I once or twice came to see him, where I met both of them, once or twice; where in fact I interviewed his dad for my final school project, which I wrote on racism; but while his mother ‘may know’ how to get in touch with him, the father not only doesn’t know, he obviously doesn’t want to know either.
 His son is dead to him.
-Which fills me with an unfathomable sadness.
+A wave of abject sadness washes over me.
 He is, has always been, so alive to me.

-I wrote him a letter and she forwarded it onto him and nothing happened for a very long time and I remembered, as I spoke to his mother and before I wrote the letter, the birthday for which I had sent him a flower.
-He lived outside Zürich, I outside Basel, his birthday was and still is six days before mine, and because I couldn’t see him on his birthday, I went out and bought him a flower – I can’t be sure now what kind of flower it was but I like to think and am fairly certain it was a yellow rose – and I asked the florist for one of these small vials that would keep the flower fresh for a while, and I sealed this around the stem of the flower and wrapped it in tissues in case it should leak and sealed that in foil, I believe, and then put the flower into a long box and I must have used some padding, and then I posted it to him, with my birthday wishes.
-I didn’t wonder then but I wondered now what his mother made of that at the time.
+I wrote him a letter, and she forwarded it onto him and nothing happened for a very long time; and I remembered—as I spoke to his mother and before I wrote the letter—the birthday for which I had sent him a flower.
+He lived outside Zürich then, I outside Basel; his birthday was and still is six days before mine, and because I couldn’t see him on his birthday, I went out and bought him a flower—I can’t be sure now what kind of flower it was, but I like to think and am fairly certain it was a yellow rose—and I asked the florist for one of these small vials that would keep the flower fresh for a while, and I sealed this around the stem of the flower and wrapped it in tissues in case it should leak and sealed that in foil, I believe, and then put the flower into a long box, and I must have used some padding, and then I posted it to him, with my birthday wishes.
+I didn’t wonder then but I wondered now what his mother made of this at the time.

-I wrote him a letter and sent it to his mother and she forwarded it to him and nothing happened for a very long time until one Sunday the phone rang and it was Benjamin.
+I wrote him a letter and sent it to his mother, and she forwarded it to him and nothing happened for a very long time until one Sunday the phone rang and it was Benjamin.
 Out of the blue, except for the letter of course.
 He’d received it and now he was living in Guggisberg.
 He’d moved to Guggisberg because of the song, did I know it?
-I didn’t but I do now.
+I didn’t, but I know it now.

 We talked for maybe four or five hours.
 I don’t remember what we talked about, but then that was that kind of connection: where you can talk for four or five hours and not remember what you talked about, nor really care.
 For those four or five hours it was as if he were there.

-After a few months or so, maybe a year, I thought I’d just write to him one more time although I was myself no longer sure of the wisdom of that, and I sent another letter, this time directly to him, at the address he’d given me, on the Guggisberg.
-It came back as not delivered: the addressee had moved away.
+After a few months or so, maybe a year, I thought I’d just write to him one more time, although I was myself no longer sure of the wisdom of doing so, and I sent another letter, this time directly to him, at the address he’d given me, on the Guggisberg.
+It came back as not delivered: the addressee has moved away.
 But now I don’t mind.
 My heart is light and free.
 I hope before either of us dies I’ll see him again, maybe when we’re quite old.
-Maybe when we’re quite old we can sit together on a bench or in a lakeside café and spend a whole day, talking, and getting drunk.
+Maybe when we’re quite old we can sit together on a bench or in a lakeside cafe and spend a whole day talking, maybe getting drunk a little.
 On whatever.

-I look at George looking at me and remember I’m not alone.
-I’ve never been alone, I’ve always had George, but George has been very much on his own at times, he has chosen a lone path, and I can’t blame him for that.
-‘Tell me about Benjamin,’ I want to say, but I know everything I need to know now about him, and I know that George knows much less now than I.
+I look at George looking at me, and I remember I’m not alone.
+I’ve never been alone, I’ve always had George, but George has been very much on his own at times; he has chosen a lone path, and I can’t blame him for that.
+‘Tell me about Benjamin,’ I want to say, but I now know everything I need to know about him, and I know that George knows much less now than I.

 I walk into a room full of people.
 It’s the Christmas Bazar at the Steiner School in Zürich.
 I’ve gone there with a friend from Basel, to visit a couple of people we’d met at a Whitsun Camp earlier in the year and stayed in touch with.
-I don’t remember anything else about the day, not how we arranged to meet or who else was there.
-Most likely we’d just arrived and most likely we’d said: in the café, around then.
-The café is just a class room, converted for the day; or maybe it’s a hall.
-The room is busy, there is a table with five or six people at it, in conversation.
+I don’t remember anything else about the day, not how we arranged to meet, or who else was there.
+Most likely we’d just arrived, and most likely we’d said: in the cafe, around then.
+The cafe is just a class room, converted for the day; or maybe it’s a small hall.
+I remember the feel of a converted class room.
+The room is full, there is a table with five or six people at it, in conversation.
 Two or three of them we already know.
-We introduce ourselves.
-One of them turns around: “ich bi dr Benjamin.”
+To the others, we introduce ourselves.
+One of them turns around: ‘Ich bi dr Benjamin.’
 My world has never been the same again.

-‘Tell me, George,’ the Mojito giving me licence to talk, ‘what do you make of the heart?’
+‘Tell me, George,’ I finally say, the mojito giving me licence to talk: ‘what do you make of the heart?’